sora-xor/sora2-substrate-js-library/doc.md

 >
 > - Reward Destination Staked: O(N)
 > - Reward Destination Controller (Creating): O(N)
->   DB Weight:
-> - Read: EraElectionStatus, CurrentEra, HistoryDepth, ErasValidatorReward,
->   ErasStakersClipped, ErasRewardPoints, ErasValidatorPrefs (8 items)
-> - Read Each: Bonded, Ledger, Payee, Locks, System Account (5 items)
-> - Write Each: System Account, Locks, Ledger (3 items)
 >
 > NOTE: weights are assuming that payouts are made to alive stash account (Staked).
 > Paying even a dead controller is cheaper weight-wise.
 We don't do any refunds here.
 >
 > # </weight>

 arguments:

-- validator_stash: `AccountId`
+- validatorStash: `AccountId32`
-- era: `EraIndex`
+- era: `u32`
 <hr>

 #### **api.tx.staking.rebond**

 > Rebond a portion of the stash scheduled to be unlocked.
 >
-> The dispatch origin must be signed by the controller, and it can be only called when
+> The dispatch origin must be signed by the controller.
-> [`EraElectionStatus`] is `Closed`.
 >
 > # <weight>
 >
 > - Time complexity: O(L), where L is unlocking chunks
-> - Bounded by `MAX_UNLOCKING_CHUNKS`.
+> - Bounded by `MaxUnlockingChunks`.
 > - Storage changes: Can't increase storage, only decrease it.
 >
-> ---
->
-> - DB Weight:
->   - Reads: EraElectionStatus, Ledger, Locks, [Origin Account]
->   - Writes: [Origin Account], Locks, Ledger
->
 > # </weight>

 arguments:

-- value: `Compact<BalanceOf>`
+- value: `Compact<u128>`
 <hr>

 #### **api.tx.staking.setHistoryDepth**